General Terms and Conditions for General Support Grants to State Humanities Councils

 Recipients are to consult the Acknowledgment and Publicity Requirements for NEH Awards and Publicizing Your Project pages on the NEH website for guidance on credits and promotion.

 Councils are authorized to issue subawards (see definition in the “Glossary of Terms”) to private nonprofit organizations; institutions of higher education; state, local, and federally recognized Indian tribal governments; groups of persons that form an association to carry out a project; and individuals.
 Non-public organizations or groups that apply to the councils for funding must be constituted for nonprofit purposes.
 It is not necessary that such organizations or groups be incorporated or have tax‑exempt status.
-State humanities councils may not award subawards to foreign for-profit entities.
+State humanities councils may not award subawards to foreign or for-profit entities.

 State humanities councils shall award subawards to provide support for humanities projects selected in open competition on the basis of established criteria that are publicly available.
 When a subaward is issued the council must inform the subrecipient of the relevant NEH award and CFDA number, as well as the information included in 2 CFR §200.331.